ronbonnke/ronbonnke/README.md

 I'm always eager to learn and improve.
 Currently diving deeper into practices and exploring new things.

-I'm learning the basics of Python
+I'm Currently learning the basics of Python
 <img src="https://img.icons8.com/color/48/000000/python.png"/>

 📫 **How to Reach Me:**